RyougiTale/file-filter/README.md

 ```sh
 npm run build:win
 ```
-_** `asar` archiving is disabled by default in Windows build as it can cause errors while running the installed Electron app based on pervious experiences, whereas the macOS build with `asar` enabled works just fine.
-You can turn it back on by removing line 23 (`"asar": false`) in `package.json`. **_

 ### Extra options
 The build scripts are pre-configured to build 64 bit installers since 64 bit